Residency for Tuition Purposes: Residency Glossary

 This is separate in Utah from the Division of Motor Vehicles, operated by the Utah State Tax Commission, see above.

 In some cases, our office needs to verify that a student is not dependent on an out of state parent or guardian.
-This is proven by the parents’ or guardians’ federal tax returns showing that the student was not claimed as a dependent, or the student’s federal tax returns showing that no one could or did claim them as a dependent.
+This is proven by the parents’ or guardians’ federal tax returns filing from the most recently completed tax year showing that the student was not claimed as a dependent, or the student’s federal tax returns filing from the most recently completed tax year showing that no one could or did claim them as a dependent.

 Federal foreign service means a member of the: